GregK10/722Workshop_Velvet.SPAdes_YY.MY.GK/4_QUAST.md

 transposed_report.txt
 transposed_report.tex
 ```
-### We can open them now and see how our two de novo assemblers look and compare to each other.
-Use separat
+### Let's open the reports created by QUAST and compare the _de novo_ assemblers compare to each other.
 ```
 nano spades/report.txt
 nano velvet_opt/report.txt